 Will there be medical care available?

-Yes, there will be medical staff both on boats and at the water stations.
-Certificated "Life-Guards” from Medley are positioned at every in- and out of the water section.
+Yes, there will be medical staff both on boats and at the water stations, as well as along the course.
+Personnel are positioned at every in- and out of the water section.

 Am I required to stop and help a co-participant in need?